calleboketoft/co-selectable-items/README.md

   - Open terminal and build the e2e tests: `npm run build`
   - Serve the example: `npm start`
   - Open another terminal tab and run the protractor tests: `npm run test-e2e`
-- Running both unit and e2e tests at once is done by serving the example and running `npm test`
+- Running both unit and e2e tests at once is done by serving the example `npm start` and running `npm test`

 ## Concept of component